 Team Competitions !
-The Biltmore Challenge will also host team competitions, open to all riders within the 100-mile, 75-mile, 50-mile AERC competitions on Saturday (not Friday).
+The Biltmore Challenge plans to also host team competitions, open to all riders on both days.
 At least two full teams within the same distance are required to have team competition awards.
 Form your own team of four riders, with time for the top three finishers on each team counting towards awards.
 This is a good opportunity to practice team riding....
 Check out how strategy and opportunities change in this environment!

 Controlled Entry to Biltmore Estate.
 As part of the need for security on the Estate, and to provide a more official mode of access for attendees to the Estate grounds, names are provided for a list used by the front gate guards for initial entry (the "Gate List").
 Subsequent re-entry will be via wristbands available at the ride site.
 Entry for one named crew member is covered as part of the ride entry fees.
 On the Estate, including at the ride site, colored wristbands will be required to be worn as visible proof of permission.